Cluster analysis is the process of grouping similar variables within the application of business analytics and data mining.

 Within the context of CRM, retailers who implement clustering in their business will enjoy decreased customer acquisition costs and improvements in customer understanding and service, resulting in increased customer satisfaction, retention and loyalty.

-The profitability of lucrative market segments is increased as your business is able to identify and target them.
+The profitability of lucrative market segments increases as your business identifies and targets them.

 Retailers and suppliers who implement cluster-based consumer segmentation will experience optimised profit and customer satisfaction due to the improved understanding of their consumer behaviour.

-Financial benefits such as higher ROI on marketing schemes, increased customer retention, increased shopper in-store spend and overall basket share may also be experienced.
+You can experience financial benefits, such as higher ROI on marketing schemes, increased customer retention, increased shopper in-store spend and overall basket share.

-Using internal and external market data that has been analysed and grouped using cluster analysis, your buyers can assess their product range in more detail.
+Using internal and external market data that you analyse and group using cluster analysis, your buyers can assess their product range in more detail.

-You can remove poorly performing products from the range to provide more shelf space for profitable products.
+You can remove poorly performing products from the range to provide more shelf space for profitable items.
 Overall, you can re-organise shelf and floor space for optimised space allocation and category profitability.

-Using cluster analysis within the marketing function allows you to reduce your advertising costs as you can target your adverts and implement specific strategies.
+Using cluster analysis within the marketing function allows you to reduce your advertising costs since you can target your adverts and implement specific strategies.

 You can also use clustering to generate customer profiles which you can analyse and target effectively for a profitable response.

 The accuracy of data of an entire cluster is more accurate than data for a single store.
-Therefore, with cluster analysis, you can identify existing relationships and correspondences among variables over a period of time, thus improving the accuracy of demand forecast data.
+Therefore, with cluster analysis, you can identify existing relationships and correspondences among variables over a period, thus improving the accuracy of demand forecast data.

-Using cluster mapping, cluster analysis is good for presenting complex data groups and patterns in an easily understandable manner.
+With cluster mapping, cluster analysis can present complex data groups and patterns in an easily understandable manner.